Ronald Burkle: Media investments

 In January 2012, Burkle invested in Artist Group International, a concert-booking firm whose clients include Billy Joel, Metallica, and Rod Stewart.
 In March 2013, Burkle invested in a branded entertainment company, Three Lions Entertainment, which focuses on branded entertainment events and cross platform marketing.
 In 2014, he bought Artist Group International and, through the Paradigm Talent Agency, partnered with London's CODA Music Agency and X-ray Touring.
 That same year, Burkle acquired a minority stake in Independent Talent through Yucaipa fund.

+Ron Burkle was a close friend and business partner of Harvey Weinstein, with whom he produced several films.
+Burkle financed the Weinstein brothers' attempt to take over Miramax in 2010.
+In 2018, Burkle attempted an unsuccessful takeover the bankrupt Weinstein Company as part of an investor consortium.

 In 2018, Burkle's investment firm Yucaipa acquired a minority stake in the Spanish music festival Primavera Sound.

 In 2020, Burkle made a major investment in the musical festival production Danny Wimmer Presents.

+On April 5, 2023 it was announced that Burkle along with Anthony Kiedis and Bob Forrest had formed the production company Said and Done Entertainment.
+Their first project will be an animated series for TBS called Hellicious which is based on the comic book of the same name.
+Burkle, Kiedis and Forrest will also serve as executive producers on the series.

 Other investments

 Wild Oats Markets was an operator of natural foods stores and farmers' markets in North America.
 Burkle started buying Wild Oats stock in February 2005.
 By the time Whole Foods Market, a natural-foods grocer, agreed to pay $565 million for Wild Oats, Burkle was the largest shareholder of Wild Oats.

 Burkle sold his majority stake in supplier Golden State Foods to St. Louis-based Wetterau Associates for about $110 million.
 Golden State, one of McDonald's biggest suppliers, operates 11 distribution centers in the United States and abroad and two U.S. processing plants.

 In 2014, Burkle acquired Soho House, a chain of hotels and private members’ clubs.

 In 2019, Burkle sold a 50% stake in the Sydell Group to MGM Resorts International.
 He maintains ownership stakes in a number of other hotel properties.

 Burkle's investments and transactions include: